CloudyOverhead/acrosome-counter/README.md

 - Install [Anaconda](https://www.anaconda.com/products/individual)
 - [Download this project](https://github.com/CloudyOverhead/acrosome-counter/releases)
-- Go in the folder where it was downloaded
+- Go in the directory where it was downloaded, unpack the project and go into the project's directory
-- On command line interface, type `conda env update -n base --file meta.yaml`
+- On command line interface, navigate to the project's directory and type `conda env update -n base --file meta.yaml`
 - Download the [trained model](https://drive.google.com/file/d/1loadwjn-4cIuj-E_2SJrmGA3MV1xxrE0/view?usp=sharing)
 - Put the trained model under a new subdirectory called `logs`